Divorce and Debt Responsibility: What Happens to Your Debt When You Separate?

 If you live in a state where community property laws apply, both spouses are typically responsible for debts incurred while married.
 In fact, most debts are considered to be the responsibility of the “community” (the two married partners) even if only one of them signed the paperwork.

 After a legal separation takes place, debt in these states is typically owed only by the person who took on that debt.
-Exceptions are made if the debt was taken on, pre-divorce, to maintain a joint asset, such as a new HVAC system on a home; if what was purchased was needed for family necessities; or if the couple keeps joint accounts.
+Exceptions are made if the debt was taken on, pre-divorce, for the following reasons:

 But what if one or both members of a married couple took out student loans before the marriage?
 In this case, the debt very well might not be considered part of community debt, although it could if the spouse signed on as a joint account holder.

-If your state follows common law for property , debts taken on by one spouse are, typically, solely that person’s debts.
+If your state follows common law for property, debts taken on by one spouse are, typically, solely that person’s debts.
 Exceptions can include ones that benefit the marriage, such as childcare, food or clothing, and shelter or household items considered necessary.

 Both parties are typically responsible if they both signed a contract agreeing to make payments, or if both names are on a property title to property or a shared account.
 This can also be true if both spouses’ income was considered when a creditor was making a lending decision.